Daniel-Laufer/StudyTogether/doc/sprint4/sprint4.md

 Story points: 3

 ### Main tasks
-[x] Create an alert on the frontend telling a user to verify their email, along with a link [x] Create backend endpoints for sending the verification email and for verifying the user [x] If the user verified with a uoft email, display that on their profile
+[x] Create an alert on the frontend telling a user to verify their email, along with a link.

+[x] Create backend endpoints for sending the verification email and for verifying the user.

+[x] If the user verified with a uoft email, display that on their profile.

 ## Story: STUD-64